omarwhadidi/OSCP-cheat-sheet/password-attacks.md

     -   **CEWL tool**

-	" Generate a world-list about the target from given URL by searching in the site's words and metadata"
+	-   Generate a world-list about the target from given URL by searching in the site's words and metadata

         -   Cewl --help

         -   Cewl -w pass.txt \[url\]

         -   Cewl -m 5 -w pass.txt \[url\]

-            -   -\> with minimum nb of char of 5
+            -   -m = with minimum nb of char of 5

         -   Cewl -d 1 -m 5 \--with-numbers -v -w passcewl.txt \[url\]

     -   **CUPP tool**